 Teachers assess PSHE through circle time, discussions, observations, pictorial and written work.
 They refer to the objectives set in the National Curriculum, those set by the PSHE Association and the EYFS Framework.
 They report back to parents in the end of year curriculum report, with pastoral comments shared termly.
 Planning is monitored by the Headteacher and the subject leader.
-Governors monitor PSHE through the Quality of Education committee and class-linked governors.
-Pupils and parents give feedback via ongoing and open discussions, comments within Communication Books and Learning Logs, Tapestry and surveys.
+Governors monitor PSHE through the Teaching & Learning committee and the PSHE Governor.
+Pupils and parents give feedback via ongoing and open discussions, comments within Communication Books and Learning Logs and surveys.